parthpatwa/reddit-flair-detector/README.md

 EDA is the data analysis <br>
 flair_Detector_ml_baselines contatins the ml baselines <br>
 bert contains all the bert codes. (train, preprocess) <br>
+reddit_flair contains django code for website. to run, install the requirements and execute `python manage.py runserver`